GooseOb/reverso-keymap-adapter/README.md

 Skip steps which you already have done.

-1. Install Reverso Context extension for your browser
+1. Install Reverso extension for your browser
 2. Open extension
 3. Click Settings
 4. In hotkeys, pick Ctrl+Alt+R